OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I developed and led a comprehensive training program for the Security Operations team, covering advanced topics like threat intelligence and malware analysis.
 - I broke up a project in such a way that I lined up appropriate challenges for each of my teammates, which helped them grow.
 - I had some difficult conversations with my teammates, challenging them directly while showing them my care for them personally.
-- I mentored a senior analyst through the process of obtaining an advanced cybersecurity certification, which they successfully achieved.
+- I mentored a more junior analyst through the process of obtaining an advanced cybersecurity certification, which they successfully achieved.
 - I worked closely with my manager to create a career development plan for a more junior security analyst, helping them understand their growth paths and required skills.
+- I developed a playbook for handling security incidents that has since become a go-to resource for new hires and seasoned engineers.

 </details>